Pedro1234-code/twitterPWA/README.md

 Things I am currently working:

-- Ad blocking

-- Notifications

-- Make the app a bit faster on low spec devices such as 512 mb Lumia phones
+- Make the app consume less battery, but that's really a problem as Twitter website consumes a lot.

 If you have any tips I would be so grateful to have it shared!